shatha-marzuq/Shipping-Delay-Predictor-AI/README.md

 # Shipping-Delay-Predictor-AI
-An end-to-end Machine Learning project that predicts delivery delays and provides AI-driven logistics advice using Random Forest and Gradio.
+A comprehensive Machine Learning solution that predicts shipping delays and offers AI-powered logistics recommendations.
+Built with Random Forest and an interactive Gradio dashboard.